keleven-uk/pyMP3duplicate/README.md

     The -xS & -xL can be useful for a test run, so the database is left UN-touched.

+    The -zD flag if specified zap [delete] none music files.
+        Delete to recycle bin or plainf delete is set via a user option.
+        Will find and delete empty directories, selectable by user option.

     Added tqdm - a very cool progress bar for console windows.

     Added the ability to use different modules to read the mp3 tags.